 Although the affects of COVID-19 in the ACT have reduced, there can still be impacts on agencies' financial statements, including disclosures.
 In particular, agencies need to assess the ongoing impacts of specific actions undertaken by the ACT Government and Commonwealth in their response to COVID-19.
-For instance, determining the appropriate financial period in which to reflect the costs and liabilities associated with a policy intervention.

 Areas still impacted could include expected credit losses on receivables, the fair value of assets and events after the reporting period.
-Agencies can seek further guidance on COVID-19 contained in the ACT Disclosure Paper on COVID-19 disclosures and workpapers.
+Agencies can seek further guidance on COVID-19 contained in AAGP 204 - ACT Accounting Guidance Paper on COVID-19 Disclosures and Workpapers.